 Positive affirmations can be used in a couple of different ways.
 First, they might be deployed in the same way as thought-stopping techniques.
 In other words, you might say an affirmation as soon as you feel a negative thought coming your way.

 For example, if you’re working to find a new partner using the Law of Attraction and catch yourself thinking that you don’t deserve love, you can say “I am a valuable, lovable person and I will find a great relationship.”

-Secondly, however, saying affirmations on a daily basis starts to reshape your thinking, making them a powerful tool even when you’re already in a good mood.
+Secondly, however, saying affirmations on a daily basis start to reshape your thinking, making them a powerful tool even when you’re already in a good mood.
 Design your affirmations carefully, and try making eye contact with yourself in the mirror when you recite them.